ichewradon/hackpad-v3/README.md

 - 12 Individually Addressable Keys
 - [KMK Firmware](https://github.com/kmkfw/kmk_firmware) to allow for web-app control and memory after restart

+## CAD Model

+This is my CAD Model I made in Fusion360

 ## PCB (Printed Circuit Board)
 This is my PCB, I designed it in KiCad.
 I'm going to have it made in black as some of it will be visible in my case.